 Paying local communities for ecosystem services: The Chimpanzee Conservation Corridor

 This video highlights the key work chimpanzee monitors do to protect chimpanzee livelihoods in Uganda.
-Local communities are often blamed for forest degradation but this work supported by CSWCT highlights the role of local champions in forest conservation and reduction of human-chimpanzee conflict.
+Local communities are often blamed for forest degradation but this work in partnership with CSWCT highlights the role of local champions in forest conservation and reduction of human-chimpanzee conflict.

 Uganda is rich in biodiversity and has more species of primates than anywhere else on Earth of similar area.
 It is particularly noted for its chimpanzee population, estimated at 5,000 individuals.
 But the survival of chimpanzees throughout Uganda is under threat.
 This is because of the bushmeat trade, habitat loss and fragmentation due to agriculture and human settlement, and conflicts with farmers.
 At the heart of this problem is the fact that most farmers do not see chimpanzees and the conservation of forest habitats as a contribution to their livelihoods.
 They see it as a threat.
 Incentive schemes need to be developed that tackle the problem at source by appropriately compensating farmers and providing tangible incentives for conservation.

-This project is proposing to set up a payments for environmental services (PES) scheme to provide incentives to individual landowners to conserve and restore forest habitats important for chimpanzees and other flora and fauna.
+This project set up a payments for environmental services (PES) scheme to provide incentives to individual landowners to conserve and restore forest habitats important for chimpanzees and other flora and fauna.
 By making forest conservation a livelihood opportunity, a payment scheme can give social benefits as well as meeting environmental aims.
+We now have secured further funding for two years to deliver additional livelihood incentives to demonstrate its long-term commitment to improved social welfare and enhancement of conservation outcomes.
+Our main aim will now be to have more than 50% of contracted forest owners engaged in additional forest based enterprises that ultimately improve their short-term and long-term household income potentials thereby making biodiversity conservation a more attractive land-use option.

-The project will focus on an area of private and communal land between the Budongo and Bugoma forest reserves in the Hoima District.
+The project focuses on an area of private and communal land between the Budongo and Bugoma forest reserves in the Hoima District.
 This area forms part of the northern corridor for chimpanzees and is home to some of Uganda’s largest chimpanzee populations living outside the protected areas.

 Clearing of forests for cash crops such as tobacco and rice in this area is threatening the survival of these chimpanzee populations.
 This fragmentation of forests also risks isolating the populations in the Budongo and Bugoma reserves, therefore halting natural inter-breeding across different populations.
 Further, the loss of these forest habitats is also threatening other ecosystem services in particular carbon storage and access to clean water.